Daniel John Sportiello, PhD

 Current Position: Assistant Professor of Philosophy, University of Mary, Bismarck, ND.

-His research interests are in ethical theory, ancient philosophy, social and political philosophy, and applied ethics.
+His research interests are in normative ethics, ancient philosophy, political philosophy, and applied ethics.
+He is also interested in the work of Immanuel Kant and Ludwig Wittgenstein.
 In his research, he works to recover the insight that philosophy is something that we do—that it is, in other words, a way of dealing with the questions and concerns that arise as we live our lives.

 It is this conception of philosophy that inspires his teaching: he shows his students that philosophy is an exploration of the questions and concerns that they already have—the same questions and concerns that make them human.
 This means, of course, that philosophy is an expression of our condition—but also that it is a tool to interrogate that condition, to reorder our society and ourselves.